-The webinar will be held Friday, March 17 at 12:00pm San Diego (4pm Caracas; GMT/UTC – 8 hours).
-Gallegos’ formal presentation will be followed by a Q&A session with the audience.
+The webinar will take place on Thursday, October 4 at 9:00 am San Diego (11:00 am Houston time; GMT/UTC – 8 hours).
+Mr. Pesenti’s formal presentation will be followed by a live Q&A session with the audience.

-The webinar will be held Thursday, July 19 at 9:00am San Diego (12:00 pm Santiago; GMT/UTC – 8 hours).
-Bustos’s formal presentation will be followed by a live Q&A session with the audience.
+The webinar will be held on Wednesday, September 12 at 9:00am San Diego (11:00 am Quito time; GMT/UTC – 8 hours).
+Mr. Cepeda’s formal presentation will be followed by a live Q&A session with the audience.